SotirisTouliopoulos/dingo/README.md

 First we will examine the capabilities of the `correlated_reactions` function from the produced heatmap plots in the E. coli core model.

-A heatmap from a symmetrical correlation matrix with `pearson_cutoff = 0.8` and without indicator filtering
+A heatmap from a symmetrical correlation matrix with `pearson_cutoff = 0.8` and without indicator filtering:
 ![core_no_filter_corr_matrix](/img/core_no_filter_corr_matrix.png)

-A heatmap from a triangular correlation matrix with `pearson_cutoff = 0.8` and without indicator filtering
+A heatmap from a triangular correlation matrix with `pearson_cutoff = 0.8` and without indicator filtering:
 ![core_no_filter_triangle_corr_matrix](/img/core_no_filter_triangle_corr_matrix.png)

-A heatmap from a symmetrical correlation matrix with `pearson cutoff = 0.8` and with `indicator_cutoff = 2`
+A heatmap from a symmetrical correlation matrix with `pearson cutoff = 0.8` and with `indicator_cutoff = 2`:
 ![core_filter_corr_matrix](/img/core_filter_corr_matrix.png)

 Now we will examine heatmap plots from reduced E. coli core models.

-A heatmap from a symmetrical correlation matrix with no cutoffs, from a reduced E. coli core model with `extend` set to `False`
+A heatmap from a symmetrical correlation matrix with no cutoffs, from a reduced E. coli core model with `extend` set to `False`:
 ![core_reduced_corr_matrix](/img/core_reduced_corr_matrix.png)

-A heatmap from a symmetrical correlation matrix with no cutoffs, from a reduced E. coli core model with `extend` set to `True`
+A heatmap from a symmetrical correlation matrix with no cutoffs, from a reduced E. coli core model with `extend` set to `True`:
 ![core_reduced_extend_corr_matrix.png](/img/core_reduced_extend_corr_matrix.png)

+We can see that the additional reaction removed with `extend` set to `True` is `FRD7` which is the least correlated one across the matrix.